 No, not really.

 944s are old enough that they aren’t complex.
 The throttle works via a cable, the brakes work exactly as you’d expect.
 Everything is very direct, only the latest 944s and 968s have ABS.
-At the same time, 944s are new enough to not have to deal with ancient technology such as a points ignition system or a carburetor (or even an unrefined EFI.)
+At the same time, 944s are new enough to not have to deal with ancient technology such as a points ignition system or a carburetor (or even an unrefined fuel injection.)

 Sure, there is some weirdness about 944 maintenance (the power steering takes ATF), but I can assure you – if you have a problem with your 944, someone else has had that problem too – and they have a solution for it.